robbintt/outlines/docs/gpt4/increasing-happiness-praxis.md

 Remember that self-guided CBT may not be as effective as working with a trained professional, especially for more severe mental health concerns.
 However, it can be a helpful starting point for those seeking to improve their well-being and manage mild to moderate symptoms of anxiety or depression.

+### Creating & Reciting Affirmations

+robbintt@gpt-4 16> How do I do the affirmations one?

+To practice positive affirmations, follow these steps:

+1. Identify areas for improvement: Reflect on aspects of your life where you'd like to boost self-confidence, build motivation, or change negative thought patterns.
+Examples could include self-worth, relationships, career, or personal growth.

+2. Create your affirmations: Write positive, present-tense statements that directly address the areas you want to improve.
+Make sure they are specific, concise, and self-affirming.
+For example, "I am capable of achieving my goals," "I deserve love and respect," or "I handle challenges with resilience and confidence."

+3. Personalize your affirmations: Ensure that your affirmations resonate with you and feel genuine.
+Use language that reflects your values and beliefs.

+4. Make a list: Compile a list of your chosen affirmations.
+You can start with a few and gradually expand your list as you become more comfortable with the practice.

+5. Practice regularly: Set aside time each day to recite your affirmations.
+You can do this in the morning as part of your daily routine or throughout the day whenever you need a boost of confidence or positivity.

+6. Speak with conviction: Recite your affirmations out loud, with confidence and conviction.
+You can also say them silently or write them down if you prefer.

+7. Visualization: As you recite your affirmations, visualize yourself embodying the positive qualities and emotions they represent.
+This mental imagery can help reinforce the affirmations and create a stronger emotional connection.

+8. Repetition: Repeat your affirmations multiple times during each session to help solidify them in your mind.

+9. Be consistent and patient: Practice affirmations consistently over time to experience their full benefits.
+Change takes time, so be patient and trust the process.

+10. Monitor your progress: Periodically review your affirmations to ensure they still align with your goals and values.
+Update or modify them as needed to reflect your personal growth and development.

+Remember, the effectiveness of affirmations may vary for individuals, and it's essential to find an approach that works best for you.
+Consistency and repetition are key to reaping the benefits of positive affirmations.